Amsterdam Merit Scholarship (AMS)

 Country specific scholarships

-The Graduate School of Social Sciences provides 5 Orange Tulip Scholarships through the NESO offices in Brazil, China, Indonesia, Russia and South Korea.
+The Graduate School of Social Sciences provides 2 possible Orange Tulip Scholarships for successful master applicants through the NESO offices in Indonesia and India.
 The scholarship equals the tuition fee.
 Research Master students are exempted from the OTS.

 For more information check the NESO websites or the Nuffic website in the Netherlands.